jenkinsci/ranorex-integration-plugin/README.md

 #### Global parameters

 Allows you to create or override values for global parameters set in the test suite.
-Enter parameters according to the following pattern: "ParameterName=Value" Separate parameters with semicolons or newlines.
+Enter parameters according to the following pattern: "/pa:ParameterName=Value" Separate parameters with semicolons or newlines.

 #### Command line arguments